-Because, even if this VPN service doesn’t collect personally identifiable data and doesn’t share them, either, its third-party advertisers may still end up leaking vital information about you: “advertisers may be able to collect certain information independently from you or your device…” including your MAC address (Media Access Control).
-The bad news is that the MAC address can be used to locate you physically as it identifies your computer.
+Because, even if this VPN service doesn’t collect personally identifiable data and doesn’t share them, either, its third-party advertisers may still end up leaking vital information about you: “Your personal information may be available to a third-party content provider.”

 So, even if we don’t mention that Hotspot Shield VPN is based in the US, the “all-seeing eye” of the Five Eyes surveillance alliance, which may not be the best choice for privacy when a provider keeps all kinds of logs about you, well, it should be clear that 38 million free users may actually be mistaken choosing this service.